Kappa Columbae

-Kappa Columbae, Latinized from κ Columbae, is a solitary star in the southern constellation of Columba.
-It has an apparent visual magnitude of 4.37, which is bright enough to be seen with the naked eye.
-Based upon an annual parallax shift of 17.87 mas, it is located at a distance of 183 light years from the Sun.
+Kappa Columbae is a solitary star in the southern constellation of Columba.
+Its name is a Bayer designation that is Latinized from κ Columbae, and abbreviated Kappa Col or κ Col. It has an apparent visual magnitude of 4.37, which is bright enough to be seen with the naked eye.
+Based upon an annual parallax shift of 17.38 mas, it is located at a distance of 187.6 ly from the Sun.
 It has a peculiar velocity of 20.2±1.9 km/s, making it a candidate runaway star.

 This is an evolved K-type giant star with a stellar classification of K0.5 IIIa.
-The measured angular diameter of this star, after correction for limb darkening, is 1.75±0.03 mas.
-At the estimated distance of this star, this yields a physical size of about 10.5 times the radius of the Sun.
-It has an estimated 1.76 times the mass of the Sun and is about 1.7 billion years old.
-The star radiates 57.5 times the solar luminosity from its outer atmosphere at an effective temperature of 4,876 K. It is catalogued as a suspected variable star.
+At the age of 622 million years, it has 2.50 times the mass of the Sun and has expanded to 10.7 times the Sun's radius.The star radiates 60.7 times the solar luminosity from its outer atmosphere at an effective temperature of 4,937 K. It is catalogued as a suspected variable star.

 In Chinese, 孫 (Sūn), meaning Grandson, refers to an asterism consisting of κ Columbae and θ Columbae.
 Consequently, κ Columbae itself is known as 孫一 (Sūn yī, the First Star of Grandson).